Central Air Repair

 What to check before you call

 If your air conditioner is not working it may be something simple that does not require a technician.
-If nothing is coming on check to make sure the switch is on at the furnace and that the breaker is on.
+If nothing is turning on, check to make sure that the switch is on at the furnace and that the breaker is on.
 Also, check the outside breaker and make sure that is on as well.
-If your thermostat flashes a battery icon try replacing them.
+If your thermostat flashes a battery icon try replacing the batteries.
 Air conditioners that freeze up may just need a clean filter.
-Let your central air thaw out by turning it off for a few hours if it’s frozen then run it with a clean filter to see if that solves the problem.
-If not you will need a repair which we would be happy to help you with.
+If your central air is frozen, let it thaw out by turning it off for a few hours then run it with a clean filter to see if that solves the problem.
+If these solutions do not fix the problem, you will need a repair that we would be happy to help you with.
 Give us a call and we will send out a friendly and knowledgeable technician to diagnose the problem.